Boring-student/X-ChaseCam/README.md

 Yet another free to use bodycam overlay for roleplay streamers and overall general usage.
 Mimics the overlay of the Xcamera P500 WiFi bodycam.

-(Note) This repository will have multiple overlay if there're other Xcamera model that I can find.

 <h2 align="center">
         How to use:
 </h2>